JohnSnowLabs/johnsnowlabs/docs/_posts/Ahmetemintek/2024-04-17-sbiobertresolve_umls_findings_en.md

 pipeline = Pipeline(stages = [document_assembler, sentence_detector, tokenizer, word_embeddings, ner_model, ner_model_converter, chunk2doc, sbert_embedder, resolver])

-data = spark.createDataFrame([["""A 28-year-old female with a history of gestational diabetes mellitus diagnosed eight years prior to presentation and subsequent type two diabetes mellitus (T2DM), one prior episode of HTG-induced pancreatitis three years prior to presentation, associated with an acute hepatitis, and obesity with a body mass index (BMI) of 33.5 kg/m2, presented with a one-week history of polyuria, polydipsia, poor appetite, and vomiting."""]]).toDF("text")
+data = spark.createDataFrame([["""A 28-year-old female with a history of gestational diabetes mellitus diagnosed eight years prior to presentation and subsequent type two diabetes mellitus (T2DM), one prior episode of HTG-induced pancreatitis three years prior to presentation, associated with an acute hepatitis, and obesity with a BMI of 33.5 kg/m2, presented with a one-week history of polyuria, polydipsia, poor appetite, and vomiting."""]]).toDF("text")

 results = pipeline.fit(data).transform(data)
 ```